testiranjephp/prvo/README.md

 3. Personal acces token on Azure DevOps - it is a way how we can authenticate into Azure DevOps
 # Getting started
 Git

 1. Navigate your browser to  https://git-scm.com
 2. Click on Downloads
 3. Choose version for your OS

+Visual Studio

+1. Navigate your browser to https://visualstudio.microsoft.com/vs/
+2. Click on Download Visual Studio dropdown list
+3. Choose version you want to install

+Note.
+It is recommended to install Visual Studio Community 2019 because it is published under free license for using.
 ## Download
 qdnqodnoqdnoq